haakonleg/go-e2ee-chat-engine/README.md

 - Clients can participate in end-to-end encrypted chatrooms where each message is individually encrypted for each participant using RSA.
 - Clients can quickly get an overview over how many users are currently logged on, and show a list of public chat rooms and participate in said chat rooms.
 - Clients can create new chatrooms which may be both password protected and/or hidden from general view (users must explicitly type in the name of the chat room to join hidden rooms).
 - Clients can login without using a password because the username is tied to the RSA public key.
 Authentication is performed using a simple challenge-response scheme.
-This means that users have one less password to worry about.

 ### Unachieved goals